 Choose the criteria for your search.
-The simplest search as shown in the image would include only the desired dividend yield and market cap of the stock.
+The simplest search would include only the desired dividend yield and market cap of the stock.
 Dividend yield is the amount of the dividend per share divided by the share price.
-The higher the yield - the better, 5% or more is considered pretty good.
+The higher the yield, the better, with 5 percent or more considered pretty good.
 Higher market cap is also better because bigger companies tend to be more stable, which is important when buying dividend stocks.
-The search as shown, returned 225 stocks with market cap higher than a billion and dividend yield of 5% or more.

 To narrow down this list, choose other criteria that characterize solid companies.
 You may want to check:

-the EPS (earnings per share) - $1/share or more is considered good;
+earnings per share (EPS) - $1/share or more is considered good;

-the forecast long term EPS growth for the next 5 years - 5% or more is good for dividend stocks;
+the forecast long-term EPS growth for the next 5 years - 5 percent or more is good for dividend stocks;

-the return on equity (ROE) for the past 5 years -10% or more is good;
+the return on equity (ROE) for the past five years -10 percent or more is good;

-recent price behavior - ideally you want a stock that has been moving up in the past quarter, although in the tough economic times, this might be hard to find.
-You might do well to consider stocks that haven't dropped more than 15% in the past 13 weeks.
+recent price behavior - ideally you want a stock that has been moving up in the past quarter, although in tough economic times, this might be hard to find.
+You might do well to consider stocks that haven't dropped more than 15 percent in the past 13 weeks.